Eastport, Maine: Independence Day

 Sailor from USS Nitze competes in the cod race during Fourth of July celebration in 2011.

 Independence Day in Eastport includes "Old Home Week", a celebration of the birth of both Canada and the United States, which traditionally begins on Canada Day and continues through U.S. Independence Day.
 Eastport hosts the largest Fourth of July celebration in Maine.
 Events include the Grand Independence Parade (with considerable participation of its Canadian neighbors), fireworks over the Bay of Fundy, free entertainment at Overlook Park, greasy pole and water sports, an antique car show, and contests and games for all ages with prizes.
 Since 1905, U.S. Navy and U.S. Coast Guard ships have made a port call over the 4th and provided free tours.

 New Year's Eve

 Beginning in 2004, Eastport began the new year with the drop of a sardine and maple leaf.

 Geography

+"A stranger would at first view say that little or no business was done here [in Eastport], but being situated so near the British boundary and from the number of large stores, it is very evident that smuggling to a great extent is carried on.
+The inhabitants of Eastport however seem to be a decent people.